 Aquaria Touch Pool – The Lil’ one stayed here forever with the hubby.
 She had fun touching sea stars, spiky sea urchins, seashells, etc. This is next door to the Shipwreck Rapids ride.

-Adding this ride that is more of a thrill ride:
+Adding this ride that is more of a thrill ride for the bigger kids:

 Shipwreck Rapids – I love going on rapids but never thought I’ll be going with my daughter (2nd-grader) now.
 But she said she wanted to try it and was ready.
 The wait was supposed to be 30 mins. long but it turned out to be an hour.
 But we had so much fun even if we were soaked for the rest of the day.
 It’s not exactly a ride for the very young but if your kid is at least 42″ tall and ready, then this ride is a lot of fun.
 I will purchase the Quick Queue pass next time to avoid the line.
 It’s only $20 per person for unlimited rides here.